Retired number: Rugby league

 In other sports such as Rugby League and Rugby Union, despite the long history of the games, it used to be the case that because each number represents the particular positions on the field, the retirement of jersey numbers was impossible.
 However, as more leagues have gone over the use of squad numbers the retirement of numbers is now possible.
 The first recorded example in Rugby League was in May 2015 when Keighley Cougars withdrew number 6 following the death of Danny Jones during a match.

 Following the death of former player Roger Millward, Hull Kingston Rovers withdrew the number 6 shirt Millward used to wear.
 Terry Campese who had been allocated that number for 2016 was allocated squad number 32 instead.
+In December 2024, Hull Kingston Rovers announced that the number 6 shirt had been 'unretired' for use by Steve Prescott MBE Man of Steel Mikey Lewis from the 2025 season onwards.

 In 2014, the Newcastle Knights retired the number 16 jersey for every game from Round 4, following a career-ending neck injury to Alex McKinnon that left him a quadriplegic.

 Other sports

 In Finnish ice hockey, if a player's number is retired, family members can use the retired number if they play for the same organization.
 Timo Nummelin had his number 3 retired by TPS, and later his son, Petteri Nummelin, wore number 3 for the team.

 Following the death of Wouter Weylandt in the 2011 Giro d'Italia cycle race, organizers decided that they would not reassign Weylandt's bib number of 108 in future editions of the race.

 In December 2020, following the death of professional wrestler Jon Huber, who wrestled under the ring name "Mr. Brodie Lee" in the American promotion All Elite Wrestling (AEW), the promotion retired the red strap version of the AEW TNT Championship belt that had been used up to that point in honor of Huber, who was the championship's second title holder; the belt was given to Huber's eldest son.
 A black strap version of the championship is now used.

-In ceremonies before Germany's opening game of EuroBasket 2022 against France on September 2 in Cologne, the German Basketball Federation retired the #14 that almost-certain Hall of Famer Dirk Nowitzki had worn for the men's national team.
-A replica of Nowitzki's jersey will hang from the arena rafters at all future Germany men's home games.
+In ceremonies before Germany's opening game of EuroBasket 2022 against France on September 2 in Cologne, the German Basketball Federation retired the #14 that Hall of Famer Dirk Nowitzki had worn for the men's national team.
+Since then, a replica of Nowitzki's jersey has hung from the arena rafters at all Germany men's home games.

+On June 3rd 2019, the Pleasant Valley High School held the Schyler Herman Memorial Soccer Game.
+The varsity goalkeeper's jersey and number, double zero (00), was retired.
+Making her the last Pleasant Valley athlete to wear the number.
+Schyler Herman passed from ALL/AML Leukemia on October 31, 2018 at 10:47PM.